This blog post is all about how to maximise your vacation days in 2026.

 August: A Perfect Summer Holiday Without Wasting Too Many Leave Days

-Since August is peak European summer, this is a great time to visit the Greek Islands, Croatia, or the Amalfi Coast.
+Since late August and early September is peak European summer, this is a great time to visit the Greek Islands, Croatia, or the Amalfi Coast.

 But if you’re after something more adventurous, you could head to Canada for a summer road trip through the Rocky Mountains or even explore Iceland’s incredible landscapes.